wp-cli/eval-command/README.md

 **OPTIONS**

 	<file>
 		The path to the PHP file to execute.
-Use '-' to run code from STDIN.

 	[<arg>...]
 		One or more arguments to pass to the file.
 They are placed in the $args variable.